Have Trouble Sticking with Exercise?

-Week four!
-Habit has been established.
+The habit’s been established.
 Bravo!
-On the weekends, I find myself walking longer and really enjoying it, although I have not changed the minimum of one mile and most days, one mile is all I get in.
+On the weekends, I find myself walking longer and really enjoying it, although I’ve not changed the minimum of one mile and most days, one mile is all I get in.
 Over a year, that will be 352 miles!
 Awesome!!

 The benefits are many and increasing as I go.
 To name them so far, they are:

 - More energy in the day, especially the first four hours after walking.

 - A reduction in stress.